Afzal14786/DSA-Prep/LinkedList/README.md

 - _**We should know in which cases `array` are suitable and in which cases `linked list` is suitable.**_

+We should choose Linked List over array when we want fast insertions and deletions in the middle of the data sequence and we don't know about the side of the data sequence .

+As we know for getting an element, the array is more advance than linked list, because in array we can access the element is constant time using just it's index value . `(e.g arr[5])` .
+However if we want to insert and delete in the middle of data sequence in an array, then this point it will not easy task as compare to linked list .

+And we know that linked list store the data in sequence but all the data is stored in different memory locations using Node, And each node hold **the data** and **referance pointer** (memory location) to other **Node** .

+### Application Of Linked Lists

+1. **Implementing Other Data Structures 🧩**

+    - Linked List is often used implementing other abstract data structures.
+    - **[Stack Data Structure](../Stack/README.md)** : A stack follows a "Last-In, First-Out" (LIFO) principle.
+Implementing a stack with a linked list is very efficient.
+Pushing (adding) and popping (removing) an element just involves adding or removing a node from the head of the list, which is an O(1) operation (constant time).
+An array-based stack can suffer from overflow if its fixed size is exceeded .

+    - **[Queues Data Structure](../Queues/README.md)** : A queue follows a "First-In, First-Out" (FIFO) principle.
+A linked list is perfect for this.
+Enqueue (adding an element) happens at the tail (end) of the list, and dequeue (removing an element) happens at the head (start).
+Both are O(1) operations.

+2. **Dynamic Memory Allocation 💾**

+    - In operating systems, linked lists are used to manage the available memory (the "free list").
+When a program requests a block of memory, the system finds a suitable block in the free list, allocates it to the program, and adjusts the pointers.
+When the memory is freed, it's added back to the list.
+Since memory allocation and deallocation happen frequently and unpredictably, the efficient insertion and deletion capabilities of linked lists are crucial.

+3. **Music Players and Image Viewers 🎶**

+Think of a playlist in a music player or a slideshow in an image viewer.
+You often want to add, remove, or reorder songs/images.

+- **Previous/Next Functionality:** A doubly linked list (where each node points to both the next and the previous node) is ideal here.
+Moving to the next or previous item is as simple as following a pointer.

+- **Editing Playlists:** Adding a new song in the middle of a playlist or removing one is a fast operation with a linked list, unlike an array where you'd have to shift many elements.

+4. **Web Browser History 🌐**

+Your web browser's "back" and "forward" buttons are a classic example of a doubly linked list in action.

+- Each web page you visit becomes a node in the list.
+- Clicking "back" moves the current pointer to the previous node.
+- Clicking "forward" moves it to the next node.
+- Opening a new link from the current page adds a new node after the current one and deletes any "forward" history.

+Because the sequence of visited pages is constantly changing, a linked list is a much more natural and efficient fit than a static array.

+5. **Polynomial Representation ➕**

+Linked lists can represent mathematical polynomials like $3x^2 − 8x + 5$.
+Each node can store a **coefficient** and an **exponent**, with a pointer to the next term.
+This method is particularly useful for sparse **polynomials** (those with many zero-coefficient terms), as you only need to store the non-zero terms, saving significant space compared to an array.
+Operations like ***polynomial addition*** and ***multiplication*** become easier to implement.

 ## Linked List v/s Arrays

 **Arrays**